Table of Contents

 What is the LSAT exam?

-The LSAT exam, or the Law School Admissions Test, was created by the Law School Admissions Council (LSAC).
-It is a standardized exam that’s required for almost every law school abroad, including the United States and Canada.
+The LSAT exam, or the Law School Admissions Test, is an exam by the Law School Admissions Council (LSAC).
+It is a standard exam that’s required for almost every law school abroad, including the United States and Canada.

 - The first part of the exam comprises a multiple-choice portion that includes analytical reasoning, logical reasoning, and reading comprehension questions.